wohaco/despace/mariner_5.md

 ## Spacecraft
 Mariner 5 was actually built as a backup to Mariner 4, but after the success of the Mariner 4 mission, it was modified for the Venus mission by removing the TV camera, reversing and reducing the four solar panels, and adding extra thermal insulation.

-The Mariner 5 consisted of an octagonal magnesium frame, 127 cm across a diagonal and 45.7 cm high.
-A 116.8 cm diameter was mounted at the top of the frame as well.
-An omnidirectional low‑gain antenna was mounted on a 223.5 cm tall mast next to the high‑gain antenna.
+The Mariner 5 consisted of an octagonal magnesium frame, 127 ㎝ across a diagonal and 45.7 ㎝ high.
+A 116.8 ㎝ diameter was mounted at the top of the frame as well.
+An omnidirectional low‑gain antenna was mounted on a 223.5 ㎝ tall mast next to the high‑gain antenna.
 The overall height of the spacecraft was 2.89 m.
 The octagonal frame housed the electronic equipment, cabling, midcourse propulsion system, and attitude control gas supplies and regulators.